Signs and Symptoms of Anxiety Disorders

 - Skin Rashes: Dryness, psoriasis, and skin rashes are very common stress and anxiety disorder symptoms.
 The person may experience eczema-like skin rashes around the neck, face, and scalp.
 Many health stores supply natural products like emollient creams that are very helpful in alleviating itchiness, dryness, and rashes.

 - Pins and Needles or Creeping Sensations in the Skin: These anxiety disorder symptoms are caused by the central nervous system becoming oversensitive when in a state of high anxiety.
 There are millions of nerve endings on every square centimeter of the skin which become active with electrical impulses running through charged nerves.
 These may feel like tingling or creeping sensations and can feel rather distressing but are harmless.
-As with all anxiety disorder symptoms, don’t pay them any attention.

 - Unsteadiness or Dizziness: As noted above, anxiety is like a badly wired piece of machinery.
 The human body functions through electric impulses which, when in an anxious state, become hyper-charged, abnormal, and confused, creating a variety of strange anxiety disorder symptoms.
 Neurons fly about the brain in a state of hyperactivity in an attempt to alert the sufferer that he or she is meant to be frightened and should prepare to run or defend (fight or flight).
 These confused neurons may cause a person to feel dizzy or unsteady, somewhat like a vertigo-type feeling.

 - Fear of Going Insane or Losing Control: When a person is anxious and has not had sufficient sleep, the senses can become distorted and abnormal.
 This may lead the person to start thinking bizarre and unusual thoughts.
-When your anxiety subsides all these anxiety disorder symptoms will simply fade away.

 - Irritability and Aggression: Frustration and anger are perfectly natural responses to anxiety, which can make a person feel sad, scared, and worn out.
 Sadness is the root cause of all angry responses.
 Whenever one looks back on any time they have been angry, there will always be an underlying sadness that fueled the anger.
 Anger and aggression are also normal responses to fear.
 When a person is frightened, the fight or flight response prepares the body to take action, which means physical violence if need be.
-These are perfectly normal anxiety disorder symptoms.
-Try not to give them any credit and to divert your mind towards more positive thoughts.

 Read also: How to Deal with Anxiety: Basics and Beyond